dbonsave/DAT-490-capstone/README.md

 The core question: **Can data science tell us where to build transit, and whether building it is economically justifiable?**

-Our answer: yes to the first, and no on the second.
+Our answer: yes to the first, and sobering on the second.

 ---